cdl-geneseo/geneseo-dictionary/B/Brodie-ite.md

 # Brodie-ite

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brodie-ite

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 1. NN: Person who spends time in Brode, the arts building.
 2. NN: Person avante-garde in dress and with artistic tendencies; &quot;Stunning clothes, eh?
 He must be a Brodie-ite.&quot;F90 NN-Almost Obs.
 (F92) Said to be replaced by ''Brodie rat'' and ''brodie freak'' with same two meanings.
 S94 NN-Obs.
 S99 NN: Identified by students, but shown to be falling out of usage in speech.
 F06 D.McGiveron